Find a Qualified Attorney Near You

 For instance, those traveling to the U.S. for work have employment-based U.S. visas.
 Meanwhile, those coming to the U.S. to reunite with their immediate relatives may come to the U.S. as lawful permanent residents (LPR) or green card holders.
 With these varying purposes, it is crucial to have all relevant documentation.
 If you fail to present these critical documents, you may face legal consequences like denial of entry or deportation to your home country.

 Upon arrival at the U.S. customs, it is important to declare all the items and goods you bring into the United States.
 Some of the things that you should declare are commercial goods.
 You should declare all agricultural products at the port of entry.
-Among the agricultural items that you should declare or that they might stop you from importing into the U.S.:
+Some agricultural items you should declare include:

 - Meats